Willecode/Meadow/README.md

 A 3D model created by me, rendered in Meadow :).

 # About
-Meadow is an interactive graphics software, it is an ongoing personal project for learning purposes.
+Meadow is an interactive graphics software for Windows, it is an ongoing personal project for learning purposes.
+Right now can't be built on other machines.

 # Features
 - Original rendering engine, which uses OpenGL.